Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 \subsubsection{Functional redundancy model}

-Fig. \ref{fig:nodes_red_rand} shows the posterior probability of influential nodes under the functional redundancy model with random coefficients.
-We observe that there is a high false positive rate in all settings (tall light bars) except for low sparsity ($\pi=0.8$) with few sampled nodes ($k=8$) or small effect size with high sparsity ($\mu=0.8, \pi=0.3$) and more sampled nodes ($k=22$).
-This behavior is similar with phylogenetic coefficients (see Fig.~\ref{fig:nodes_red_phylo} in the Appendix).
-This implies that the BNR model is unable to identify influential microbes under a model of functional redundancy unless there are very few sampled microbes ($k=8$), but many expected to be influential ($\pi=0.8$).
+Fig. \ref{fig:nodes_red_rand} shows the posterior probability of influential nodes as well as the node coefficient 95\% credible intervals under the functional redundancy model with random coefficients for the case of $k=8$ (Fig. \ref{fig:nodes_red_rand2} in the Appendix for the case of $k=22$).
+Using posterior node probabilities, we observe that there is a high false positive rate when there are many nodes sampled ($k=22$) in all sparsity and coefficient strength settings.
+Also, there is a high false negative rate in the remaining cases for the smaller sample size $n=500$.
+Good performance is only achieved when few microbes are sampled $k=8$ and the sample size is large $n=1000$.
+This behavior is similar with phylogenetic coefficients (see Figs. \ref{fig:nodes_red_phylo_k8}, \ref{fig:nodes_red_phylo_k22} in the Appendix).
+This implies that the BNR model is unable to identify influential microbes under a model of functional redundancy unless there are very few sampled microbes ($k=8$).
 This result could be explained by the fact that multiple sampled microbes could cause the phenotype to reach the threshold more easily and thus, there is less information on the variability of the response to estimate the effects and influential probabilities.
+However, using the node coefficient credible intervals, we are able to identify more influential coefficients (dark blue bars/intervals on the right pane of each plot) in the $k=22$ case with fewer false positives (dark blue bars/intervals on the left pane of each plot).